-Northern lights Ålesund tonight
+Northern lights in Ålesund tonight

 Kp 1 is well below the Kp 3 threshold needed for aurora to be visible from Ålesund.